DeReCo: Decoupling Representation and Coordination Learning for Object-Adaptive Decentralized Multi-Robot Cooperative Transport: INTRODUCTION

 \section{INTRODUCTION}

-This study considers decentralized multi-robot cooperative transport scenarios, where robots transport an object to a goal position using only local observations at execution time.
+This study considers decentralized multi-robot cooperative transport scenarios, where mobile manipulators perform coordinated whole-body motions, including both base and arm movements, to transport an object to a goal position using only local observations at execution time.
 These local observations exclude other robots’ observations as well as privileged information about object-dependent properties such as shape, mass, and friction.
 Recent studies~\cite{Bernard2025,Feng2025,Pandit2024,Mehta2025,Zeng2025,Shibata2023RAS,Chen2025} adopt multi-agent reinforcement learning (MARL) to enable cooperative transport without relying on explicit dynamics models.
 However, most of these studies are evaluated in single-object settings and are not applicable to cooperative transport across objects with varying shapes and physical properties, particularly unseen objects not included during training.
 These limitations highlight the need for MARL approaches that generalize across diverse objects under decentralized execution.

 Generalizing decentralized multi-robot cooperative transport across diverse objects poses two key challenges.
 First, object generalization under local observations constitutes a partial observability problem.
 If the environment state is defined to include object-dependent properties such as shape, mass, and friction, these properties are not directly observable at execution time.
 Robots must therefore infer object-dependent representations from limited sensory inputs.
 Second, cooperative transport inherently requires coordination among multiple robots.
 In MARL, coordination learning is affected by non-stationarity because each agent’s policy evolves during training, making the environment non-stationary from the perspective of the other agents~\cite{maddpg}.